-- 158. Despite knowing that TDF causes kidney and bone damage and that TAF is safe for patients' kidneys and bones, Gilead designed the TDF Drugs to contain TDF rather than safer TAF as the orally available version of tenofovir. - 159.
-In addition to withholding the safer TAF design of Stribild, Gilead made Stribild even more dangerous to patients when it formulated the drug to include 300 mg TDF with cobicistat. - 160.
-Stribild is a fixed dose combination containing 300 mg TDF, emtricitabine, elvitegravir, and cobicistat.
+In addition to withholding the safer TAF design of Stribild, Gilead made Stribild even more dangerous to patients when it formulated the drug to include 300 mg TDF with cobicistat.

+152. Stribild is a fixed dose combination containing 300 mg TDF, emtricitabine, elvitegravir, and cobicistat.
 Elvitegravir is an integrase strand transfer inhibitor (INSTI).

+elvitegravir, and cobicistat.
+Elvitegravir is an integrase strand transfer inhibitor (INSTI).
 Cobicistat has no antiretroviral effect; it is a pharmacoenhancer that increases the plasma concentrations of elvitegravir.
-Regimens that include a pharmacoenhancer like cobicistat are called "boosted" regimens. - 161.
-Gilead's early development of elvitegravir used ritonavir as the boosting agent.
+Regimens that include a pharmacoenhancer like cobicistat are called "boosted" regimens.

+153. Gilead's early development of elvitegravir used ritonavir as the boosting agent.
 Gilead knew before Viread entered the market in 2001 that coadministration of TDF with ritonavir-boosted lopinavir significantly increased tenofovir concentrations.
 By 2004, the Viread label warned doctors to carefully monitor patients taking both TDF and ritonavir/lopinavir.
-And scientific literature published years before Gilead developed Stribild indicated that renal toxicity associated with TDF was more frequent in patients receiving TDF in combination with boosted protease inhibitors. - 162.
-Although Gilead ultimately replaced ritonavir with cobicistat as the boosting agent in Stribild, the two boosters are structurally similar.
-Gilead learned during development of Stribild that tenofovir levels in patients receiving Stribild (TDF with cobicistat) were similar to the tenofovir levels experienced in patients who took TDF in combination with a ritonavirboosted protease inhibitor.
-Gilead knew that tenofovir levels are 25-35% higher when combining TDF in a boosted regimen.

-- 163. Despite knowing that combining TDF with cobicistat would significantly increase tenofovir levels in patients' blood, Gilead did not reduce the dose of TDF when it formulated Stribild.
+And scientific literature published years before Gilead developed Stribild indicated that renal toxicity associated with TDF was more frequent in patients receiving TDF in combination with boosted protease inhibitors.

+- agent in Stribild, the two boosters are structurally similar.
+Gilead learned during development of Stribild that tenofovir levels in patients receiving Stribild (TDF with cobicistat) were similar to the tenofovir levels experienced in patients who took TDF in combination with a ritonavir-boosted protease inhibitor.
+Gilead knew that tenofovir levels are 25-35% higher when combining TDF in a boosted regimen. - 155.
+Despite knowing that combining TDF with cobicistat would significantly increase tenofovir levels in patients' blood, Gilead did not reduce the dose of TDF when it formulated Stribild.
 Gilead's Stribild clinical trials showed an increased rate of serious renal adverse events that led to treatment discontinuation.
-Stribild is even more toxic to patients' kidneys and bones than unboosted TDF. - 164.
-When Gilead formulated its first TAF-based drug, Genvoya-which was Stribild with TAF in place of TDF-Gilead reduced the dose of TAF to account for the fact that cobicistat increases tenofovir concentrations.
+Stribild is even more toxic to patients' kidneys and bones than unboosted TDF.

+- 156. When Gilead formulated its first TAF-based drug, Genvoya-which was Stribild with TAF in place of TDF-Gilead reduced the dose of TAF to account for the fact that cobicistat increases tenofovir concentrations.
 A Phase I TAF dosing trial showed that TAF 25 mg was the optimal dose to achieve activity similar to a 300 mg dose of TDF.
-When formulating Genvoya, however, Gilead further reduced the TAF dose to 10 mg because, when given with cobicistat, TAF 10 mg achieves exposure similar to TAF 25 mg when given without cobicistat. - 165.
+When formulating Genvoya, however, Gilead further reduced the TAF dose to 10 mg because, when given with cobicistat, TAF 10 mg achieves exposure similar to TAF 25 mg when given without cobicistat. - 157.
 Gilead knew to reduce the dose of TAF to 10 mg when given with cobicistat before Gilead sought FDA approval for Stribild.
 Pursuant to Gilead's Phase I study GS-US-311-0101, conducted between June 6, 2011 and August 31, 2011, Gilead determined that coadministration of TAF with cobicistat significantly increased the body's exposure to TAF and active tenofovir.
 It found that the body's drug exposure across time (known as the "area under the curve" in pharmacokinetic parlance) increased 2.7-fold with respect to TAF and 3.3-fold with respect to tenofovir when given with cobicistat.
 Gilead addressed this drug interaction by reducing the dose of TAF from 25 mg to 10 mg in the Genvoya tablet.
-When Gilead began its study GS-US-292-0103 on October 5, 2011, it used a TAF dose of 10 mg in the Genvoya combination because "the TAF dose is 10 mg when combined with COBI in the [fixed dose combination] versus 25 mg when not combined with COBI."35
+When Gilead began its study GS-US-292-0103 on October 5, 2011, it used a TAF dose of 10 mg in the Genvoya combination because "the TAF dose is 10 mg when combined with COBI in the [fixed dose combination] versus 25 mg when not combined with COBI."